-Description: Students will examine the interaction of humans and their environment, development and interaction of cultures, and comparison of economic, political, and social structures in order to analyze their historical impact upon one another.
+Prerequisites: IEP Team recommendation and approval by Special Education Dept. Head and Building Administrator cultures, and comparison of economic, political, and social structures in order to analyze their historical impact upon one another.
 This course explores the time period from prehistory to the present.
 Prerequisites: IEP Team recommendation and approval by Special Education Dept. Head and Building Administrator